MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-0-before-you-begin.md

 ms.custom: devx-track-azurecli, devx-track-azurepowershell
 keywords: azure, az account, az group, az config, az init, configuration
 ---
-# Welcome to Azure CLI
+# Begin your Azure CLI journey

+Welcome to the Azure CLI.
 We're glad you're here!
 You chose a tool that allows you to create, update, and delete Azure resources from a command-line.
 In this tutorial, you'll onboard with the Azure CLI and learn the following skills that help you to be successful in your Azure CLI journey:

 > [!div class="checklist"]
 >